10 things you need to know about copenhagen musician erika de casier

 4. As is her current sound

 “When I moved to Denmark in 1998, I couldn’t speak Danish, so the only TV channel I watched was MTV.
-I remember being mesmerised by Brandy and Monica’s The Boy Is Mine.
-I love Aaliyah, Destiny’s Child, Craig David, Usher, Janet Jackson, Toni Braxton and so on.
+I remember being mesmerized by Brandy and Monica’s The Boy Is Mine.
+I love Aaliyah, Destiny’s Child, Craig David, Usher, Janet Jackson, Toni Braxton, and so on.
 I’m also into house, garage, techno… I’m an open listener and I am influenced by many different genres.”

 5. She always wears her helmet when biking

 “My friend once got a concussion where he had to sit in a dark room for months.
 He couldn’t listen to music or read or anything.
 He was lucky nothing else happened.
 I don’t want that.”